TSnake41/raylib-lua/README.md

 ### Usage of `raylua_e`

-`raylua_e` is the embedding-mode binary of raylib-lua.
+`raylua_e` is the **embedding-mode binary** of raylib-lua.

 This binary allows you to build standalone raylib applications from Lua code.
+This is useful both for testing and for packaging and distribution.

 There are 3 ways to use it :
  - **zip mode** :